-Power consumption and the speed of a circuit are two major metrics to evaluate the performance of a circuit - rewiring and rebuffering allow optimizing these design objectives.
+Power consumption and the speed of a circuit are two major metrics to evaluate circuit performance - rewiring and rebuffering allow optimizing these design objectives.
 As illustrated in Figure 1, rewiring can reduce wirelength and improve congestion, while rebuffering allows one to replace some buffers with inverters to optimize timing and reduce power consumption.
-A key insight in our work is the importance of functional symmetries in rewiring and rebuffering.
-We propose new algorithms for these post-placement optimizations based on the knowledge of functional symmetries in small sub-circuits.
-A new symmetry detection technique is also proposed in this paper.
-It is more comprehensive than previous symmetry detection techniques in that it detects all possible input and output symmetries and uses a very compact representation of symmetries.
-Although in general, the new technique is potentially less scalable than existing techniques, its runtime in rewiring and rebuffering applications is reasonable.
+Key insights in our work include (1) the importance of functional symmetries in rewiring and rebuffering, and (2) the emphasis on netlist changes that can be accommodated for a given placement without additional ECO requests.
+We propose new algorithms for post-placement optimization based on the knowledge of functional symmetries in small subcircuits, as well as a new symmetry detection technique which, unlike previous work, detects all possible input and output symmetries, and uses a very compact representation of symmetries.
+While in general the new technique is potentially less scalable than existing ones, its runtime in rewiring and rebuffering applications is reasonable.

 For a given Boolean function, the simplest form of symmetry is the swap of two inputs that does not change the output under any circumstances.
 In some multi-output functions, outputs can be swapped simultaneously with inputs.
 Given that many common gates (NAND, NOR, XOR, etc.) are symmetric, pins of many standard cells can be swapped without changing circuit function.
 Performing such swaps after placement may shorten the wires connected to the swapped pins.
-This possibility has been known before, and sets of logically equivalent pins of a standard cell can be represented in the Cadence LEF (Library Exchange Format) files.
+This possibility is known, and sets of logically equivalent pins of a standard cell can be represented in the Cadence LEF (Library Exchange Format) files.
 However, LEF files do not carry other functional information and prevent detecting equivalent pins on different cells.
-Several publications discuss the detection of
+Several publications discuss the detection of equiva-

-Figure 1: Rewiring and rebuffering examples: (a) multiple inputs and outputs are rewired simultaneously using pin-swap symmetry, (b) buffers on wires $i_1$ and $i_2$ are changed to inverters using phase-shift symmetry to reduce gate delay, (c) the buffer on wire $i_1$ is replaced with an inverter using phase-shift symmetry and an extra inverter is inserted into either $o_1$ or $i_2$ to preserve logic correctness, (d) two inputs to a multiplexer are rewired by inverting one of the select bits.
+Figure 1: Rewiring and rebuffering examples: (a) multiple inputs and outputs are rewired simultaneously using pinpermutation symmetry, (b) buffers on wires i_1 and i_2 are changed to inverters using phase-shift symmetry to reduce gate delay, (c) the buffer on wire i_1 is replaced with an inverter using phase-shift symmetry and an extra inverter is inserted into either o_1 or i_2 to preserve logic correctness, (d) two inputs to a multiplexer are rewired by inverting one of the select bits.
 Bold lines represent changes made in the circuit.

-equivalent pins and uses in rewiring [11, 10, 13, 6], mostly focusing on two-variable input symmetries.
-The work in [8] extends symmetry detection to multi-variable input symmetries, but simultaneous permutations of inputs and outputs are not considered.
-Published symmetry detection algorithms typically manipulate circuit or BDDbased representations of Boolean functions, which in some cases limits detectable symmetries.
+lent pins and uses in rewiring [16, 15, 19, 7], mostly focusing on two-variable input symmetries.
+The work in [13] extends symmetry detection to multi-variable input symmetries, but simultaneous permutations of inputs and outputs are not considered, and they do not apply their techniques to rewiring.
+Published symmetry detection algorithms typically manipulate circuit or BDD-based representations of Boolean functions, which in some cases limits detectable symmetries.
 Indeed, the topology of any AND-tree fails to carry all symmetries of the n-input AND function.

 During rewiring, detecting fewer symmetries creates fewer possibilities for improving wirelength.
 While previous work considers input symmetries only, our comprehensive symmetry detection handles both input and output permutations, as well as their compositions.
-For example, the rewiring in the Figure 1(a) cannot happen unless both input and output symmetries can be detected.
-"Phaseshift" symmetries considered in [8] can also be detected, and they can be used for rewiring or rebuffering to optimize timing.
-Examples of these applications are given in Figure 1(b), 1(c) and 1(d).
+For example, the rewiring opportunity in the Figure 1(a) cannot be discovered unless both input and output symmetries can be detected.
+"Phase-shift" symmetries considered in [13] can also be detected, and they can be used for rewiring or rebuffering to optimize timing.
+Examples of these applications are given in Figures 1(b), 1(c) and 1(d).